Virginia Heffernan: Journalism

 Heffernan began her career as a fact checker with The New Yorker magazine.
-She served as a senior editor at Harper's and founding editor of Talk magazines, and as television critic for the online magazine Slate.
+She served as a senior editor at Harper's Magazine and was a founding editor of Talk magazine.

-In June 2002, the Columbia Journalism Review named Heffernan one of its "Ten Young Editors to Watch".
+In June 2002, the Columbia Journalism Review named Heffernan one of its "Ten Young Editors to Watch."
 In September of the following year, Heffernan departed Slate to join The New York Times.
 While there, she started the blog "Screens" for the New York Times website, which eventually became "The Medium" blog (named after her column).

-In February 2012, she became a national correspondent for Yahoo News, where she covered the 2012 presidential election and wrote about subjects related to media, technology, politics and culture.
-In June 2013, Heffernan began a series of articles for Yahoo News, entitled "Glass Menagerie", on her experiences using Google Glass OHMD.
+In February 2012, Heffernan became a national correspondent for Yahoo News, where she covered the 2012 presidential election and wrote about subjects related to media, technology, politics, and culture.
+In June 2013, Heffernan began a series of articles for Yahoo News entitled "Glass Menagerie," which involved her experiences using Google Glass OHMD.

 Heffernan is a regular contributor to The New York Times, as well as The Wall Street Journal, Wired, Mother Jones, Politico, and many other publications.

 In her journalism, Heffernan writes about culture and technology using methods of literary criticism.
-Her work often centers on the human side of technology, and culture in general, and she advocates broader and more critical thinking with regard to newer technologies.
+Her work often centers on the human side of technology and culture in general, and she advocates broader and more critical thinking regarding newer technologies.

 In parallel to writing on the subject, Heffernan also participates actively in social media.
-She openly befriends her readers on Facebook, tweets frequently and maintains an active Tumblr.
+She openly befriends her readers on Facebook, tweets frequently, and maintains an active Tumblr account.

-In July 2013, Heffernan published an article entitled "Why I'm a creationist", saying she was "considerably less amused and moved by the character-free Big Bang story ("something exploded") than by the twisted and picturesque misadventures of Eve and Adam".
-She concluded by quoting author Yann Martel's summation of his novel, Life of Pi: "1) Life is a story, 2) You can choose your story, 3) A story with God is the better story".
-In a subsequent discussion on Twitter with the popular science writer Carl Zimmer, Heffernan clarified her stance — "I'm a creationist on aesthetic grounds".
+In July 2013, Heffernan published an article entitled "Why I'm a creationist," saying she was "considerably less amused and moved by the character-free Big Bang story ("something exploded") than by the twisted and picturesque misadventures of Eve and Adam."
 Heffernan received much criticism for her column.
 Critics responded to her postmodern stance, several quoting Daniel Patrick Moynihan: "Everyone is entitled to his own opinion, but not to his own facts".
 However, writing in The Guardian, Andrew Brown dismissed Heffernan's critique of evolution, but noted that: "[s]he is certainly not a young-earth creationist ... [b]ut she wants stories where people find hope and courage in the events of the world around them, and she finds them in religion, not in science".

-In 2014 Ben Yagoda in the Chronicle of Higher Education named her among his top candidates for "best living writer of English prose".
+In 2014 Ben Yagoda in the Chronicle of Higher Education named Heffernan among his top candidates for "best living writer of English prose."

 On February 5, 2021, Heffernan published an opinion piece in the Los Angeles Times entitled "What can you do about the Trumpites next door?" in which she wondered, self-critically, how to respond to kindness from rightwing neighbors.
-Heffernan received criticism from right-wing pundits like Tucker Carlson and Megyn Kelley.
+Heffernan received criticism from right-wing pundits like Tucker Carlson and Megyn Kelly.